NorSC/supervisor-search/_supervisors/jonathan-sanderson.md

   - Data presentation, offering a dashboard to provide real-time analytics to office staff.

-  There are multiple issues and challenges around each stage of this, but it's also a 'live' project we have ongoing with a local visitor centre.
+  There are multiple issues and challenges around each stage of this, and it's also a 'live' project we have ongoing with a local visitor centre.

   Requirements: physical computing, data science, IoT